Liver cancer is a silent killer. It happens rather frequently in dogs, especially metastatic liver cancer.

 If canine liver cancer is suspected, usually the following tests will be done:

-For primary cancer cases that show no evidence of metastatic disease, surgical removal of the liver tumor may be possible.
+For primary cancer cases that show no evidence of metastatic disease, it may be possible to remove the liver tumor surgically.

 If complete removal of the cancerous cells can be achieved, the dog patient can live for about a year after surgery.
 Some may even survive for several years.